eynopv/dotfiles/README.md

 ## zshrc

+`zshrc` is responsible for auto-update and import of other files.

+`zshrc.main` includes everything what should be shared between all devices.

-Main `.zshrc` file is `zhrc`, this file imports `zhrc.local` which is responsible for local dependencies and is not tracked in version control.
+`zshrc.local` includes only local stuff and should not be tracked in version control.
+All installation scripts use this file.

-Any local changes should be stored in `zhrc.local` and any global in `zhrc` to share them between devices.

 ## Font